sturdy-cactus/PFM_reader/README.md

 # PFM_reader
-A simple command line PFM image reader for windows.
+A simple command line PFM image reader for Windows.

 Simply extract the zip, place your PFM file in the same folder, open PFM_reader.exe and follow the instructions.